 Yes!
 Isla Mujeres, like all the other beaches along Mexico’s stunning coastline, has a seaweed problem.
 But there’s no need to worry because Isla Mujeres is one of Mexico’s least affected beach destinations in terms of seaweed.

 In fact, Isla Mujeres, along with Cozumel, is said to be the best place for a seaweed-free beach experience.
-Many tourists prefer Isla Mujeres to Cancun and Playa del Carmen for a beach vacation because those two have been the hardest hit by sargassum seaweed.
+Many tourists prefer Isla Mujeres over Cancun and Playa del Carmen for a beach vacation as these two destinations have been the worst affected coastal areas in Mexico during the last five years.

 If you want to enjoy some sun, sand, and seaside bliss on the sargassum-free beaches of Playa del Norte and Playa Centro, head to Isla Mujeres.